redhat-naps-da/ml-toolkit-deployments/kubeflow/with-istio/how-to-install-kubeflow-v1.2-on-ocp.md

-# How to install Kubeflow v1.2 on OpenShift using the Operator
+# How to install Kubeflow 1.2 on OpenShift 4.7 using the Operator 1.0

-The latest release of Kubeflow incorporates new changes to the configuration files structure, or stacks, that ultimately organize files into distribution-specific manifests for platforms like OpenShift.
+The latest release of Kubeflow at the time of this writing incorporates new changes to the configuration files structure, or stacks, that ultimately organize files into distribution-specific manifests for platforms like OpenShift.
 If you are interested in the details here is the source [Pull Request](https://github.com/kubeflow/manifests/pull/1739).

 The goal of this post is to perform a default install of Kubeflow v1.2 on Red Hat OpenShift v4.7 using the Open Data Hub Operator v1.0 from the OpenShift web console.
 Screen shots will follow steps.